dotnet/docs-maui/docs/migration/xamarin-projects.md

 ms.date: 1/20/2023
 ---

-# Upgrading Xamarin.Android, Xamarin.iOS, and Xamarin.Mac
+# Upgrade Xamarin.Android, Xamarin.iOS, and Xamarin.Mac apps to .NET

 In order to upgrade your Xamarin.Android and Xamarin.iOS projects to .NET you will first update to the SDK Style project system (i.e. update your csproj) and then update your dependencies to .NET 6 or newer versions.
 For most applications, that’s the beginning and the end of the journey – compile and test your apps.
 You don’t need to change namespaces or rewrite these apps.